 If you’ve been following the gospel of investment diversification, then you’ve probably come across index funds.
-An index fund is a type of mutual fund (or an ETF) that’s meant to be a miniature copy of an established market index, such as the S&P 500 or the Dow Jones Industrial Average.
+An index fund is a type of mutual fund (or an ETF) that’s meant to be a miniature copy of an established market index, such as the S&P/TSX Composite or the Dow Jones Industrial Average.
 This means that an index fund includes fractional shares of all components of a particular index and mirrors that market’s performance.

-1. Know which market index you want to draw from.
+1. Know which market index you want to draw from

-3. Compare costs.
+3. Compare costs

 Should I invest in index funds?